-When we talk about eating an all natural, whole food diet, we are referring to eating foods that are minimally processed.
-There are many benefits to eating a diet rich in vegetables and farm-raised meats, including weight loss and lowering your risk of chronic disease such as heart disease, cancer, diabetes, and much more.
-So it is no surprise that the paleo and Whole30 diet have been trending in the recent years.
+When we talk about eating an all-natural, whole food diet, we are referring to eating foods that are minimally processed.
+There are many benefits to eating a diet rich in vegetables and farm-raised meats, including weight loss and lowering your risk of chronic diseases such as heart disease, cancer, diabetes, and much more.
+So it is no surprise that the paleo and Whole30 diet have been trending in recent years.

 The paleo diet is similar to the “caveman’s diet” aka a diet that only consists of foods that we had access to thousands of years ago.
 This diet is one that is high in protein and low in carbs and other processed foods.
 The Whole30 diet is the paleo diet on steroids.
 Although the food list for both the paleo and Whole30 diets are similar, the Whole30 diet only lasts 30 days and therefore is very strict with slip-ups.
 But let’s dive into the nitty-gritty.

 The paleo and Whole30 diets consist of lean meats, fish, fruits, vegetables, nuts, and seeds.
 It does not consist of high fat meats, grains, wheat, oats, beans, peanuts, soy, dairy, refined sugar and artificial sweeteners, potatoes, and other processed foods.
 (Yes, there are more categories of foods you should not eat compared to what you can eat.)

 This method of eating may sound strict—and it is—but the premise of it all is that if cavemen were healthy individuals back in the stone age, free from diabetes and other health-related diseases, can’t we be too if we just eat like them?

 Yep, you probably guessed it—the number one reason for following the paleo or Whole30 diet is weight loss or weight management.
 It’s simple—by eating a diet low in carbs and other refined foods, you are bound to shed some L-B’s.